Skip to main content

 Network tokenization

-Network tokenization uses a payment network 's token provider to tokenize card information, allowing for payment transactions without the need to de-tokenize prior to processing.
+Network tokenization uses a payment network's token provider to tokenize card information, and re-tokenize selected wallet tokens, browser tokens, and third-party network tokens into card on file network tokens for various payment brands, allowing you to process payment transactions without the need to de-tokenize.
 This token can be used for subsequent transactions related to the initial payment, including clearing, settlement, refunds, and dispute processing.

 How network tokenization works